awwad/uptane/README.md

 >>> dd.rollback_timestamp(vin='111')
 ```

-The primary client may now perform an update cycle, which should detect the rollback attack by printing
+The primary client may now perform an update cycle, which should detect the rollback attack and print
 a REPLAY banner.
 The console also logs the cause of the download failure (ReplayedMetadataError exception).
 ```
 >>> dp.update_cycle()